Round | ||||

 Marius Vincenzii Dennischter Arief SParman sounds really saddening... especially when I just met Nick P on Sunday :S

 Wrik Chatterjee Great progress, Christian!
 Wax here is not "to speak;" instead, it is a noun that refers to that which is spoken; there is a comparison made between this noun and the bullets.
 Wees here is not exactly "to pass;" it is being used a little weirdly in this sentence.
 It is instead being used to contrast with the verb at the beginning of that phrase.
-Think of it as a negation :P .
+Think of it as a negation .

 Christian James Meredith A word is a loud bullet; if it is loosed (we'll keep this definition for now since it's rather flexible?), it can't be caught.